Agile-TNG/Agile-TNG.github.io/source/_posts/2014-05-14-behavioral-product-planning.markdown

 Likewise BPP makes breadth-first distinctions about business alternatives, sorts these into easily optimized piles, and iterates to locate the parts with maximum ROI.
-This assures consistent decisions about business alternatives at all scales, and the analysis completes quickly and efficiently, ruling out large swathes of its "search space" without wasting analysis time on in-depth exploration.
+This assures consistent decisions about business alternatives at all scales, and the analysis completes quickly and efficiently, ruling out large swathes of lower ROI "business space" without wasting analysis time on their in-depth exploration.

+## The Patterns

+* [Feature Points](#feature-points) are a way to reconcile budgets with story points
+* [Breadth First Roadmap](#breadth-first-roadmap) is a way to map featuresets to acceptance criteria
+* [Backlog Bingo](#backlog-bingo) determines the dollar investment and relative return for a set of products and services.
+* [Royal Cod](#royal-cod-prioritization) applies Backlog Bingo to prioritize a Breadth-First Roadmap
+* [Roadmap Refactoring](#roadmap-refactoring) enables product owners to make rational trade-offs between feature-sets.

 ### Feature Points